-My friend Sebastian and I bought this beautiful old bike out of a barn somewhere on the Swiss countryside for about £300.
+My friend Sebastian Suter and I bought this beautiful old bike out of a barn somewhere on the Swiss countryside for about £300.
 Over the course of almost two years we stripped the bike down to the frame, replaced what needed replacement and added lots of love.
 We gave the frame, tank and a lot of other parts a new coating.
 This project took us ages, just because neither of us had any clue about motorcycles.
 In the end it turned out that reboring the engine would have probably sufficed to get it running.
 We realised that after we've taken the whole engine apart.
 Special thanks go out to almost every motorcycle mechanic in and around Zürich who has helped us get this beast to run.
 It passed MFK (MOT) and was driven around for about a year.
 Now a seal in the crankshaft, which is next to impossible to access, is broken.
 We're thinking to take out the infamous two-stroke engine out all together and replace it with a slightly more modern one.
 Updates will follow.

-The material choice was brass, as it has a high perceived value and fulfilled all technical requirements.
-It is also is widely recycled and could be sourced from industry offcuts.
+The material choice was brass, as it has a high perceived value and fulfilled the various technical requirements.
+With regards to sustainability, it is widely recycled and could be sourced from industry offcuts.
 A Life Cycle Assessment was produced using CES and is shown below.